SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 suspension is never implicit or preemptive --- which means every possible suspension point is marked with `await`.
-Marking all of the possible suspension points in your code helps make concurrent code easier to read and reason about.
+Marking all of the possible suspension points in your code helps make concurrent code easier to read and understand.

 For example,
 the code below fetches the names of all the pictures in a gallery